10 Twitch Streaming Tips for Improving Your Channel to Attract More Viewers

 Check out the top 6 green screens for streamers here.

 5. Reward Your Viewers

-Once you start growing and building a community, you need to give them incentives to stay.
+Once you start getting more Twitch followers and building a community, you need to give them incentives to stay.
 This doesn’t mean spamming giveaways.

 Giveaways are great for rewarding your viewers for always choosing you, but it can also have negative effects by pulling in people who are only there for free stuff.
 It’s up to you how you handle this, but rewarding your viewers will make them feel a part of Your Community.